loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 ### 6.2.3 The Transitive Closure

-For any set A, its transitive closure TC(A) represents consciousness gathering all historical observations:
+For any set A, its transitive closure TC(A) represents observer gathering all historical observations:

 $$TC(A) = A \cup \bigcup A \cup \bigcup \bigcup A \cup \ldots$$

-This is consciousness recursively unpacking its entire observational genealogy.
+This is observer recursively unpacking its entire observational genealogy.

 ## 6.3 Induction as Pattern Propagation